npms-io/npms-analyzer/docs/architecture.md

 The metadata collector extracts basic data and attributes of a package.

-- Extract package name, description and keywords
+- Extract package name, scope, description and keywords
 - Extract package author, maintainers and contributors
 - Extract the license
 - Get releases timing information